JopjeKnopje/fdf/README.md

 - [ ] Double check if makefile MLX related rules function correctly
 - [ ] Only draw on user input.
 - [ ] Rainbow gradient background.
+- [ ] Instead of gnl just read a shit ton of data from the map.

 ## Resources